Awadh Queer Pride

 Awadh Queer Pride is an annual event held in Lucknow, India.
 It was first held on 9 April 2017, and in the years since has also been held in February and March.
 It is organized by the Awadh Queer Pride Committee (AQPC), which is made up of volunteers.

 History

-Awadh Queer Pride was inspired by the first ever Pride in India, Kolkata Pride, on 2 July 1999.
+Awadh Queer Pride was inspired by the first Pride Parade in India, Kolkata Pride, on 2 July 1999.